gcdeng/crypto-trading-bot-dca/README.md

 ### How to run it automatically at specific time or in specific intervals

-This project will deploy a cronjob service running on AWS Lambda & EventBridge to execute our investment script regularly by using [Serverless Framework](https://www.serverless.com/).
+This project will deploy a cron-like serverless service running on AWS Lambda & EventBridge to execute our investment function regularly by using [Serverless Framework](https://www.serverless.com/).

 1. [setup your Serverless Framework & AWS account](https://www.serverless.com/framework/docs/getting-started)